 So what is the best wireless meeting room solution for a meeting room full of executives looking to share Keynote presentations from their MacBooks?

-While there are many resources available such as “How to Select a Wireless Presentation System for Screen Mirroring?" that can guide managers on the key decision points of different wireless solutions for screen mirroring, this paper will specifically look at common questions when evaluating the meeting room environments in a Mac-based company.
+While there are many resources available such as “How to Select a Wireless Presentation System” that can guide managers on the key decision points of different wireless solutions, this paper will look at common questions when evaluating meeting room environments in a Mac-based company.

 Running a long cable from the projector to the table works well only when there is only one presenter in a meeting.
-For meetings with multiple presenters either have to pass the cable around or take time to move to where the cable is located.
-Today`s dynamic meetings such as scrums make it important to quickly switch from one presenter to another without disrupting the meeting flow.
-Systems for screen mirroring are able to accomplish this and are significantly less expensive and more flexible than a traditional hardwired AV switcher solution.
+For meetings with multiple presenters presenters either have to pass the cable around or take time to move to where the cable is located.
+Today, dynamic meetings such as scrums make it important to quickly switch from one presenter to another without disrupting the meeting flow.
+Wireless presentation systems are able to accomplish this and are significantly less expensive and more flexible than a traditional hardwired AV switcher solution.

 InstaShow was designed from the ground up to be able to be used with MacBooks and shares many of the design elements such as rounded corners, high-quality materials, and clean lines that fit in with any modern conference room or huddle space.

 The InstaShow has won more design awards than any wireless presentation system, including the IF Design Award, Good Design Award.

 Easy to Use

 Using a InstaShow is as easy as plugging in a button to your Mac and pressing a button to present.
 There is no software to load, no network login, and no special codes to enter.
 Its sole purpose is to make you and your content look good.

 The InstaShow has a special video mode that enables you to play iMovie and other video content without dropping frames or choppy audio and keeps your audience focused on your message.